pip-templates/pip-templates-azure-couchbase/README.md

 Scriptable databases introduce “infrastructure as a code” into devops practices.
 Scripts for install cloud couchbase cluster.

 # Syntax
-All sripts have one required paramenter - *$ConfigPath*.
+All sripts have one required parameter - *$ConfigPath*.
 This is the path to config, path can be absolute or relative.

 **Examples of installing aks**
 Relative path example (you should be in *piptemplates-devops-envmgmt* folder):